Capstone-Projects-2023-Fall/project-bereal-meets-slack/documentation/docs/requirements/features-and-requirements.md

 - BMS bot will have pop ups with prompts for users to respond
 - BMS bot will format reaction data into a CSV in the server
+- BMS bot will ask for submissions using a modal window/slack camera